MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-fonts.md

 ---
 title: Available Fonts
-description: The online version of Business Central contains pre-installed fonts on the servers that can be used when generating reports.
+description: Learn about the pre-installed fonts that you can use for your externally-facing reports.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual